Ollama MCP server

 npm install -g ollama-mcp

-Add this to your Cline MCP settings file (cline_mcp_settings.json):
+Add to your Cline MCP settings in cline_mcp_settings.json:

 {